Basic principles of the structure of the visual analyzer. The structure and functions of the visual analyzer briefly

 • 2.4 Histological structure of the retina

 • 3.
-The structure and functions of the conduction section of the visual analyzer
+Structure and functions of the conductive section of the visual analyzer

 • 4.
 Central department of the visual analyzer